Types

 }

 In this example, setA, setB and sum are prototype members.
-Note that we needed to use $self, which is an embedded command that provides a self reference to the instance (or method) scope, so that we could gain access to the props.
+Note that we needed to use self, which is a keyword that provides a self reference to the instance (or method) scope, so that we could gain access to the props.

 Checking types

-If you don't know what is the type of an entry you can simply check by comparing with a typename:
+If you're unsure about the type of an entry, you can simply check by comparing it with a type name:

 place = 'restaurant'